vittorfraga/Cubos-Dindin/README.md

 This command will start the server using ts-node-dev, which will transpile the `Typescript` code to `Javascript` at runtime, allowing you to make changes to the code and have the server automatically restart.

-4. To run TypeORM migrations, use the following command:

-   - npm run typeorm `<command>`

-Replace `<command>` with the TypeORM command you wish to execute, for example migration:run .

-5. To run the automated tests, use the following command:
+4. To run the automated tests, use the following command:

    - npm test